Daph1986/mamamaki/README.md

 ##### Visitor Goals

-- To be able to see different recipes and search for them.
+- To be able to see different recipes and search for them using keywords.
 - To create an account and log in on that account.
-- To create, read, update and delete own recipes.
+- To create, read, update and delete my own recipes.

 ##### Site Owners Goals